 Book chapter – Steam Sterilization: A Practitioner’s Guide (Ch.11) Summary – How Does One Determine Whether the Product Withstands a Thermal Process That Is Encountered in Moist Heat Sterilization? – Expectations of Regulatory Agencies Concerning Sterilization of the Solution and Cycle Selection on the Basis of Solution Selection—Development Studies That Need to Be Conducted – […]

 This short article is an introduction to the basic selection of sterilization autoclaves.
 It defines this type of equipment, summarizes the varieties available and discuss the preliminary problems to cope with in specification and design of sterilization autoclaves.

-Several reports on degradation of HA involving microwaves, UV or γ-rays have been published.
-Rheological studies also show that HA solutions degrade at high temperature: viscosity of the solutions decreases in time as a function of temperature.
-Therefore, the thermal sterilization treatment of HA solutions represents a great challenge.
-An optimized moist-heat sterilization cycle can […]
+Several reports on degradation of Hyaluronic Acid (HA) involving microwaves, UV or γ-rays have been published.
+Rheological studies also show that Hyaluronic Acid (HA) solutions degrade at high temperature: viscosity of the solutions decreases in time as a function of temperature.
+Therefore, the thermal sterilization treatment of Hyaluronic Acid (HA) solutions represents a great challenge. […]

 Prefilled syringes offer several advantages over traditional packaging in vials.
 For example, microbial contamination is minimized due to less manipulation.This presentation discusses a method for sterilizing PFSs through a moist heat process, the most common and approved method used by pharmaceutical facilities for this type of products.
 The main issues to consider while sterilizing PFSs […]